Skip to content

 Optionally, the new Leaf will be available with super-skinny 195-section tyres on the cheapest version, while top-spec cars get wider tyres with 19-inch alloy wheels.
 All wheel designs are aero-optimised.
 The Luminous Teal paint shade you see here is one of seven available.

-The Leaf offers two battery sizes: a Standard Range 52kWh model, promising up to 270 miles, and an Extended Range 75kWh battery that offers up to 375 miles.
-Rapid DC charging of up to 150kW means the Leaf can recover ‘up to 260 miles’ of charge in half an hour.
-Nissan says that, thanks to the fast-charging, a 500-mile journey can be completed ‘with minimal time difference’ to petrol cars.
+The Leaf offers two battery sizes: a Standard Range 52kWh model, promising up to 271 miles, and an Extended Range 75kWh battery that offers up to 386 miles.
+Up to 269 miles is quoted for motorway usage.

-The infotainment system includes built-in Google Maps, including an In-Car Route Planner that works to preheat the battery to the optimum temperature before you reach a charger.
+The 14.3-inch infotainment system includes built-in Google Maps, including an In-Car Route Planner that works to preheat the battery to the optimum temperature before you reach a charger.
 (This lets the battery charge as fast as possible.)

 Nissan has also given the Leaf Vehicle-to-Load (V2L) capability, so you can power other electrical items using the car’s battery pack.
 It’s also V2G compatible, letting you send excess electricity back to the grid.